nagypet/wsstepbystep/README.md

 ## step14: Running the webservice in a docker container
 * Creating docker image as part of the build process
 * docker-compose

+## step15: Integration test
+* Creating a webservice client interface with Spring Cloud Feign, to programmatically invoke the REST endpoints
+* Testing the client interface with an integration test